elastic/rally/docs/migrate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Rally now treats ``build_flavor`` as a :ref:`global variable<advanced_extensions>` in Jinja2 templates.
 The value of the variable depends on the build flavor reported by Elasticsearch cluster targetted by Rally.
 The ``build_flavor`` becomes a reserved name so user-supplied track parameters must be named differently.
-Rename your track parameters before upgrade if needed.
+Rename your track parameters before upgrading if needed.

 Example error when running with ``--track-params="build_flavor:test"``::